ComputationalIntelligenceGroup/ObjCounter/README.md

 ObjCounter is an ImageJ plugin, thus ImageJ must be installed (see http://fiji.sc/ to install FIJI a "batteries-included" distribution of ImageJ).

+To install the plugin just copy the .JAR file into the plugin directory of your ImageJ installation.